Hetang Town

 Hetang Town is a town of Pengjiang District, Jiangmen, Guangdong, China.
 It covers an area of 32 square kilometers, with a population of 43,000.

 History

-In the Southern Song Dynasty, refugees fled the war zone and settled in Hetang town.
+In the Southern Song dynasty, refugees fled the war zone and settled in Hetang town.
 They were the first inhabitants in this place.
 Since then, more refugees settled there and Hetang town become a habitat where different tribes peacefully dwelt.
-Since Qing Dynasty, people in Hetang Town went overseas to earn their living and seek their fortunes.
+Since the Qing dynasty, people in Hetang Town went overseas to earn their living and seek their fortunes.
 Nowadays, Hetang Town is one of the famous towns in Guangdong province because of its cultural deposits and vitality.

 Geography

 Hetang Town is an island lying on Xijiang River.
 It is located in the northeast of Pengjiang District and with Chaolian to its south.
 It is also the joint center of Jiangmen city, Foshan city and Zhongshan city.

 Local Specialty

 Hetang Leaf Mustard is one of famous specialty of Hetang Town.Its cultivation has more than 200 years history, is one of the traditional export commodities, sales from as far away as Hong Kong, Macao, San Francisco and other places.

 Hetang Leaf Mustard has a large root, long narrow leaves and with little fiber.
 After curing, its color turns into golden brown and tastes crisp sweet and salty in the sweet.
 It is often used to cook with meat for richer flavor.

 Nowadays, with the development of the technology, the curing process has been innovated.
 The Hetang Leaf Mustard becomes more flavor.
 It has become a favorite food of overseas Chinese and a distinctive gifts for family and friends.